 Aconcagua.
 The highest mountain peak in South America.
-Located in mountains of the Andes, in Mendoza province in west Argentina.
+Located in the mountains of the Andes, in Mendoza province in west Argentina.
 Popular with mountain climbers and features several base camps.

 Nahuel Huapi Lake.
-Located in Nahuel Huapi National Park in Patagonia, this glacial lake is popular with fishing, kayaking and hiking.
+Located in Nahuel Huapi National Park in Patagonia, this glacial lake is popular with fishing, kayaking, and hiking.

 Garganta del Diablo.
-A horse shoe shaped waterfall in Iguazu National park.
+A horseshoe-shaped waterfall in Iguazu National park.
 Accessible to visitors by hiking trail and a suspended pathway.

 Quebrada de Humahuaca.
 Narrow mountain valley with unique, multi-colored rock formations.
-Located in north Argentina, it is also place of indigenous Quechuan villages.
+Located in north Argentina, it is also a place of indigenous Quechuan villages.

 Cerro Catedral.
 A large mountain featuring several ski slopes, located inside Nahuel Huapí National Park in Patagonia.